blockchainsllc/in3-docs/docs/rpc.md

 params: none

-returns the current PubKey based on the pk set.
+returns the current packed PubKey based on the config set.
+If the config contains public keys for musig-signatures, the keys will be aggregated, otherwise the pubkey will be derrived from the signing key set.

 Example: